electricimp/cordova-plugin-blinkup/README.md

 Installation
 ==============
-Navigate to your project directory and install the plugin with `cordova plugin add https://github.com/Macadamian/Cordova-BlinkUpPlugin.git`.
+Navigate to your project directory and install the plugin with `cordova plugin add cordova-plugin-blinkup`.
 Add both platforms if you haven't already with `cordova platform add ios` and `cordova platform add android`.

 iOS
 --------------
 **REQUIREMENTS**<br>
-* XCode 7
+* XCode 8+

 **STEP 1**<br>
-Open `/path/to/project/platforms/ios/<ProjectName>.xcodeproj` in Xcode, select the "Frameworks" group and choose File > Add Files to \<ProjectName\>.
+Open `/path/to/project/platforms/ios/<ProjectName>.xcworkspace` in Xcode, select the "Frameworks" group and choose File > Add Files to \<ProjectName\>.
 Select the `BlinkUp.embeddedframework` file given to you by Electric Imp, and ensure that both "*Copy items if needed*" and "*Add to targets: \<ProjectName\>*" are selected.

 Expand the `BlinkUp.embeddedframework` you just added to Frameworks, and drag the `BlinkUp.framework` file  to `Link Binary with Libraries`, and `BlinkUp.bundle` (in BlinkUp.embeddedframework/Resources) to the `Copy Bundle Resources` in the project's `Build Phases`.